Saltmarsh and estuary at Abbotts Hall Farm

 Opening times

-Abbotts Hall Farm is the head office of Essex Wildlife Trust.
-It links together over 3,000 acres of wildlife rich land along a 25km stretch of Essex Coast.
-The farm is situated on the Blackwater Estuary, an internationally important area for wildlife.
+Abbotts Hall is the head office of Essex Wildlife Trust.
+It links together over 3,000 acres of wildlife-rich land along a 25km stretch of Essex Coast.
+The nature reserve is situated on the Blackwater Estuary, an internationally important area for wildlife.

-The 700 acres farm shows how sustainable coastal defences can lead to the creation of coastal marshes that are vital for the future of both wildlife and people.
-This is a working farm where Essex Wildlife Trust is aiming to show how wildlife can flourish alongside profitable farming.
+The 700-acre site demonstrates how sustainable coastal defences can lead to the creation of coastal marshes that are vital for the future of both wildlife and people.

 Contact us